-- 5. This is a remarkable and surprising theorem.
+4. Example: Illustration of the interpolation of a set of samples using the sinc pulse: (show picture here) 5.
+This is a remarkable and surprising theorem.
 A complete derivation is beyond the scope of EECS 206, but is included in EECS 306.
 It requires the frequency domain analysis of aperiodic continuous-time signals via the "continuous-time Fourier transform".
 Later we'll have just a brief discussion about its derivation.
-The theorem is often called the Shannon Sampling Theorem, after UM alumnus Claude Shannon who used the theorem in his pioneering 1948 paper, which among other things made it widely known to engineers.
-The earliest versions of the theorem go back 1847. - 6.
-Let f{max} denote the highest frequency of any spectral component of the signal x(t).
+The theorem is often called the Shannon Sampling Theorem, after UM alumnus Claude Shannon who published it in his pioneering 1948 paper on the theory of communications, which among other things made the sampling theorem widely known to engineers.
+The earliest versions of the theorem go back to 1847.
+6. Let f{max} denote the highest frequency of any spectral component of the signal x(t).
 If $f{max} < \infty$, then x(t) is said to be "bandlimited" because its bandwidth is finite.
 Moreover, we say "x(t) is bandlimited to frequency f{max} ".

-7. The Sampling Theorem applies to bandlimited signals, for example a finite sum of sinusoids.
+7. The Sampling Theorem applies to bandlimited signals, e.g. a finite sum of sinusoids.
 It shows that such signals can be perfectly recovered from their samples.
 Moreover, it indicates that the sampling frequency f_s need not grow without bound to obtain very good interpolations.
-We need only have or equivalently

-$$f_s > 2 f{max}$$

-$$f{max} < \frac{f_s}{2}$$

-2fmax is often called the "Nyquist frequency".
+We need only have $f_s > 2 f{max}$ or equivalently $$f{max} < \frac{f_s}{2}$$ 2fmax is often called the "Nyquist frequency".